Charlotte Lee-Woolf

 Take the next step with Engage - Our online learning programme focuses on the ‘how to’ of external engagement and a practical first step in collaborating with external organisations.

-Sign up to our Unlocking Innovation newsletter - Be inspired by our innovators, understand the support and resources available to you and celebrate the latest innovation success stories.
+Sign up to our Unlocking Innovation newsletter - Be inspired by our innovators, discover the support and resources available to you and celebrate the latest innovation success stories.

-Contact us - If you have an idea and want to drive innovation from your research, get in contact with our Business Development team.
+Contact us - If you have an idea and want to drive innovation from your research, meet the team ready to support you on your innovation journey.